-By now you may have heard of eyelash tinting, a covetable beauty service that involves dyeing your lashes to feign the appearance of a dark, long and lean flutter sans endless tubes of mascara, flakes, mascara tears, falsies, or extensions.
+By now you may have heard of eyelash tinting, a covetable beauty service that involves dyeing your lashes to feign the appearance of a dark, long, and lean flutter sans endless tubes of mascara, flakes, mascara tears, falsies, or extensions.
 Sounds dreamy, right?
-Plus, in addition to the eyelash tinting services available at certain salons and spas, there are numerous at-home eyelash tinting kits available to buy on marketplace sites like Amazon.
-But we've been wondering, are eyelash tinting kits safe to use on our own?
+Plus, in addition to the eyelash dye services available at certain salons and spas, there are numerous at-home eyelash tinting kits available to buy on marketplace sites like Amazon.
+But we've been wondering, is eyelash dye safe to use on our own?

 Like many kinds of beauty treatments, eyelash tinting does run the potential for risk (just because dye so close to the delicate eye area has raised some eyebrows in terms of health and safety), and in some states like California, the professional practice has even been outlawed due to such concerns as damage and injury to the eye.
 Interestingly, however, other states like New York still allow it.
-So to gain some expert intel on the topic, we asked Josh Beeler, a Brooklyn-based brow and lash expert at Shen Beauty, to weigh in.
+So to gain some expert intel on the topic, we asked Josh Beeler to weigh in.

 Keep reading to find out whether or not eyelash tinting kits are safe and a few other important tips and tricks from Beeler.

 Long story short, eyelash tinting involves using a permanent or semi-permanent specially-formulated dye to make your lashes look darker and fuller.
 People with light-colored lashes will usually see the most dramatic results, but people with lash color can get it done.

 The Benefits of Eyelash Tinting

 First, let's talk benefits because according to Beeler (and a handful of our lash-blessed editors) there are many.